Salim Khan: Personal life

 Khan has been married twice.
 His first marriage was to Salma Khan (born Sushila Charak), a Hindu, on 18 November 1964.
 Both of Charak's parents were Hindu: while her father, Baldev Singh Charak, hailed from Jammu, her mother was Maharashtrian.
 Khan and Salma have four children together; three sons, Salman, Arbaaz and Sohail, and one daughter, Alvira.
 In 1981, Khan married actress Helen Richardson, a Christian whose father was Anglo-Indian and mother was Burmese.
 Some years later, they adopted a girl named Arpita, daughter of a homeless woman who died on a Mumbai footpath.

 Khan's eldest son, Salman, is one of the most commercially successful actors of Indian cinema.
 His other two sons, Arbaaz and Sohail, are also actors and film producers.
-His elder daughter Alvira is married to former actor and film-maker Atul Agnihotri, while his younger daughter Arpita is married to Aayush Sharma, grandson of Sukh Ram, a former Minister of Himachal Pradesh and long-time member of the Congress party.
-The couple had their first child, a boy, on 30 March 2016.
+His elder daughter Alvira is married to former actor and film-maker Atul Agnihotri, while his younger daughter Arpita is married to Aayush Sharma, grandson of Sukh Ram, a former Minister of Himachal Pradesh and long-time member of the Indian National Congress.
 His son, Salman Khan, describes him as a big fan of Kazi Nazrul Islam and is said to have read most of his poems.